-So I began to look for solutions to free up my hands while remain non weight bearing on one foot.
+So I began to look for solutions to free up my hands while remaining non-weight bearing on one foot.

 The next step was right there – I realized that something like this chair could be tied to my bent knee, and it should roll around like a big skate!

-It took me many years of trials and failures, with the help and advice from people much smarter then I before the first working model was launched and patented.
+It took me many years of trials and failures, with the help and advice from people much smarter than I before the first working model was launched and patented.

 Today, we are making the new generation of RollerFoot out of advanced materials in an industrial setting in large quantities and with total quality control.